 - Advice for Visiting the Blue Lagoon

 On the blog you can also find my review of Air Malta and Grand Hotel Excelsior Malta.
-Please leave any questions you think I can answer about planning your Malta trip in the comments here or on YouTube.
+I haven’t created a video of the cruise and Blue Lagoon experience yet.
+If that’s something you would like to see, please let me know in the comments.
+Also, leave any questions you think I can answer about planning your Malta trip here or on YouTube.
 If you have been to Malta, it would be great if you can add your advice here too!